Just like us, loud bangs from thunder or fireworks can cause stress for your pet.

-If loud noises stress your pet, or your cat like to explore the neighbourhood without you, it is a timely reminder to check your pet is wearing their name tag containing your up to date contact details.
-This means you are able to be called should your pet escapes and doesn’t end up at home.
+If loud noises stress your pet, or your cat likes to explore the neighbourhood without you, it is a timely reminder to check your pet is wearing their name tag containing your up to date contact details.
+This means you are able to be called should your pet escape and doesn’t end up at home.

 Do big bangs put your pet off their food?
 Change when you feed your pet, or take them for a walk, if you know that there will be loud noises that evening, like Guy Fawkes.

 Flash!
 Bang!
 All the things that come with thunderstorms and fireworks.
 Bring your pet inside well before dusk and draw the curtains so you can you can dull out the new lights and sounds with an environment they are used to.

 Have an area, crate or box available for your pet, if they don’t have a favourite hiding spot they feel safe in (like that far corner under your bed), that they can choose to use so they feel safe.
 Keep it in a room which is quiet and stock with a good blanket and if needed, spray pheromone spray to help your pet feel more secure.

 Your pet will feed off your anxiousness if they are scared.
 The calmer you are, the more reassured your pet will be.
 Try watching your favourite movie (Secret lives of pets of course) with your pet next to you – a great distraction for both of you.